gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ![Every model is wrong, but some are useful](../__images/03_06_sharing.png)

-DevSecOps is a blend of practices, cultural philosophies and tools.
+DevSecOps is a blend of practices, cultural philosophies, and tools.
 Breaking down our functional silos will skyrocket the mission value we collectively aim to deliver by increasing trust, faster (but smaller) software releases, and a tight feedback loop within and across DevSecOps teams and the users/mission they serve.

 ## The Three Ways